pymor/pymor/docs/source/tutorial_lti_systems.rst

         & = 0.
     \end{align*}

+The Gramians can be used to quantify how much does the input influence the state (controllability) and state the output (observability).
+This is used to motivate the balanced truncation method (see :doc:`tutorial_bt`).
+Also, they can be used to compute the :math:`\mathcal{H}_2` norm (see below).

 To find the "Gramians" :math:`P` and :math:`Q` of an |LTIModel|, the :meth:`~pymor.models.iosys.LTIModel.gramian` method can be used.
+Although solutions to Lyapunov equations are generally dense matrices, they can be often be very well approximated by a low-rank matrix.
+With :meth:`~pymor.models.iosys.LTIModel.gramian`,
+it is possible to compute the dense solution of only the low-rank Cholesky factor.
+For example, the following computes the low-rank Cholesky factor of the controllability Gramian as a |VectorArray|:

 .. jupyter-execute::